 House the battery in its own compartment, away from the generator set and any spark-producing device.
-The compartment must be properly ventilated with a minimum opening at the top and bottom of 1.7 in2 (11 cm2) and in a location where leaks and accidental spills will not damage the generator set, fuel lines, and wiring.
+The compartment must be properly ventilated with a minimum opening at the top and bottom of 1.7 in (11 cm) and in a location where leaks and accidental spills will not damage the generator set, fuel lines, and wiring.